 Dan & Heather Litchfield arrived on the University of Maine in 1999 with a truck full of outdoor gear, and a vision for how God could use the outdoors to reach students for Christ.
 Joining staff with Campus Crusade for Christ, now know as Cru, right out of college they helped conceive Lifelines at the University of Maine.
 As Lifelines expanded Dan and Heather believed God was calling them to move their family to Vermont and start a ministry at UVM.
 While they are thinking big picture, it is the little steps that excite them: helping students grow from where they are now into fully devoted followers of Jesus.
-They currently serve as Lifelines Team Leaders in the Northeast and both are on the Lifelines National board which now directs 32 staff across the nation.
+They currently serve as Lifelines Team Leaders in the Northeast and Dan is the National Field Director for Lifelines overseeing 32 staff across the nation.
 They have four amazing kids, Caleb, Emma, Micah and Aliza.

 As a senior in high school I prided myself on being a self-made woman.
 I was striving to excel in every area of life, but little did I know how much I would wrestle with God over the rights to my life and my plan.
 Thanks to a Christian friend and his family, I began to find answers to the hard questions that kept me from relying on God.
 By December I wanted what they had- peace, trust, healthy relationships with each other and an intimacy with God that gave them hope, security and confidence for each day.
 After much debate and agonizing in my heart, I accepted that if God was truly who He claimed to be then I could not make a better choice for myself than to yield to Him.
 That night I asked Him to take control of my life.